Random Drug Testing in the Workplace: Rights, Requirements and Compliance

 Marijuana testing is included in testing in all states since the drug is still considered illegal at the federal level.
 DOT testing regulations do not allow for marijuana use at any level or for any reason, regardless of local or state laws.

 With that said, state and local laws in the US may regulate whether certain non-DOT employers are permitted to test for marijuana in random employee drug testing.
-States like New York, for instance, have prohibited most employers from testing for marijuana during or prior to employment, excluding certain limited circumstances.
+States like New York, for instance, have prohibited most employers from testing for marijuana during or prior to employment, excluding some very narrow circumstances.

 Not an employer?
 Run a background check on yourself here >

-To ensure compliance when conducting random drug tests in the workplace, employers may opt for a multi-faceted approach.
-This could include creating a drug testing policy, prioritizing clear employee communication, and following the strictest applicable legal requirements.
-Here are some tips for following the best practices regarding random drug testing.
+To comply with regulations when conducting random drug tests in the workplace, employers may want to take a multi-faceted approach.
+This can include creating a drug testing policy, prioritizing clear employee communication, and following the strictest applicable legal requirements.
+Here are some tips for following the best practices when random drug testing.

 Create a random drug testing policy

-Each employer should outline their specific drug testing requirements and procedures as part of a standard workplace random drug testing policy and in accordance with Fair Credit Reporting Act (FCRA) guidelines.
-This way, all potential and current employees are aware of the expectations, company and regulatory requirements, and any repercussions for positive drug test results, so there is no confusion regarding the process.
+Each employer should outline their specific drug testing requirements and procedures as part of a standard workplace random drug testing policy.
+To the extent applicable, this policy should also comply with Fair Credit Reporting Act (FCRA).
+This way, all potential and current employees are aware of expectations, any company requirements and regulations, and possible repercussions for positive drug test results so there’s no confusion about the process.

 Follow federal, state, and local regulations

-Depending on where the employer operates, the industry, and even the functions of each employee, employers may be subject to certain federal, state, and/or local regulations regarding drug testing.
-It’s imperative to understand which laws and guidelines apply to which employees, noting that in many cases, you may need to follow more than one standard.
+Depending on where the employer operates, the industry, and even the functions of each employee, employers may be subject to certain federal, state, and local regulations regarding drug testing.
+It’s important to understand which laws and guidelines apply to which employees, noting that in many cases, you may need to follow more than one standard.
+Your drug testing policies should align with CBAs and obligations under applicable state laws, such as those in New York and Oklahoma.

 Communicate clearly with employees

-Employers should include drug testing information in the employee handbook, at minimum, and provide a copy to employees at the soonest opportunity.
-This ensures that all employees are made aware of and given access to the company’s random drug testing procedures and understand the repercussions of such a policy.
+Employers should include drug testing information in the employee handbook and provide a copy to employees at the soonest opportunity.
+This ensures that all employees are made aware of and given access to the company’s random drug testing procedures and understand the implications of such a policy.

-If drug testing is also conducted as part of a pre-employment screening—along with things like education verification and a comprehensive background check—this should be made clear early in the job offer process.
-Employees should also provide written consent for this drug testing before it is conducted, and obtaining this consent may be mandatory for compliance with the FCRA if you work with a third-party background check provider to conduct testing.
+If drug testing is also conducted as part of a pre-employment screening, along with steps like education verification and a comprehensive background check, this should be made clear early in the job offer process.
+Employees should also provide written consent for this drug testing before it is conducted.
+Obtaining this consent may be mandatory to comply with the FCRA if you work with a third-party background check provider to conduct testing.

 Choose the right screenings for your industry